clj-grenada/grenada-spec/GrenadaFormats.md

       goes for metadata export/import.
 Of course you can transform the metadata beforehand or write your own capturers, exporters and importers that are more capable.
-    - An entry with the key `:grenada.cmeta/extensions` will be `dissoc`-ed from the Cmetadata map and its map `merge`-d into the value of the `:extensions` key of the `Entity`.
+    - An entry in the `:cmeta` map with the key `:grenada.cmeta/extensions` will be `dissoc`-ed from the Cmetadata map and its map `merge`-d into the value of the `:extensions` key of the `Entity`.

 Notes:

- - Inspired by the Grimoire format, but:
+ - Inspired by parts of Grimoire, but:
+    - Grimoire has a graph that's used only for navigating between different Things.
+The data are stored separately.
+Here we don't have explicit navigation, but store everything in one place.
     - Fewer top-level keys in the map for a Thing in favour of the extension entry where you can put anything.
 Not sure if we should have more top-level keys.
 But if we don't make Cmetadata/nonC-metadata the criterion, which one should it be?
-    - No explicit storage of parent.
-The parent of a Thing can always be found by looking up the coordinates of the thing with the last entry chopped off.
+    - ❁ Separating Cmetadata is also artificial somehow.
+Why don't we just have a `:data` entry whose value is a key-value store?
+Each value with its own constraints and guarantees.
  - I used to call Things "entities", but will gradually convert to Thing . – If we're using nondescript names, we should at least all use the same.
-Grenada Thing maps are a bit different from Grimoire's.
-Therefore qualify them with a different namespace.
+The Grenada's and Grimoire's Tmaps live in different namespaces, so there shouldn't be a problem.
  - Specifying an entity's coordinates as a vector, because it doesn't require parsing a string before being able to find the entity, in a nested map, for example.
- - ❁ The shape of the data structure is going to change (Guten-tag), but the information it contains look okay to me for now.
- - I guess we don't want to include the :source.
-Or should it be configurable?
+ - I guess we don't want to include the :source by default.
+If someone needs it, they can make an extension entry.
- - With Grimoire you can select macros, vars, fns, sentinels etc. Do we need an extra map entry for this?
-Macros have Cmetadata indicating that they are macros, but not the other things.
-So I guess this goes into :extensions as well.
- - Will be specified rigorously in Schema/Guten-tag with "smart constructors":
-    - Currently only entities at the `:grimoire.things/def` level can be of different `:kind`s.
-    - Above the namespace level there is nothing that supports Cmetadata.
  - The remove-and-merge of the `:grenada.cmeta/extensions` entry is a bit ugly, but I think there is no alternative.
 For convenience reasons we have to allow the attachment of extension metadata in the Cmetadata map, but it would be annoying if we had to take care of extension metadata in two places afterwards.
 Taking care only in one place can be achieved only by having those data in one place.
- - TODO: Make a list of extension metadata keys I've already experimentally used somewhere.
-(RM 2015-06-30)
- - TODO: Specify what the canonical name for each Thing looks like.
-(RM 2015-06-30)
- - TODO: Think about how to handle `defmulti`s.
-(RM 2015-06-30)
- - TODO: Specify what the namespace coordinate for special forms should be.
-(RM 2015-06-30)
- - TODO: Think about whether we need to support structs.
-(RM 2015-06-30)

 ## Metadata for many Things